abrennec/sose20_cc2/02_ofApp/readme.md

 - Understanding header and definition files and their relationship
 - Getting to know openFramework's ProjectGenerator
 - Developing a first ofApp
+- Debugging

+`Time Estimate: This session will approximately take 4-6 hours of time in total including script and assignments.
+It compensates slightly for the last session that might have taken less than 8 hours.
+Please send me a note how much time you needed.`

 # C++ Basics